andornaut/statezero/README.md

 unsubscribe(subscription);
 ```

-If you did not pass a "filter" argument, then you can unsubscribe as above, or you can simply pass the "fn" argument
+If you did not pass a "selector" argument, then you can unsubscribe as above, or you can simply pass the "fn" argument
 to `unsubscribe()`.

 ```javascript